AviaryInc/Mobile-Feather-SDK-for-Android/README.md

     // you want to hide the exit alert dialog shown when back is pressed
     // without saving image first
     // newIntent.putExtra( "hide-exit-unsave-confirmation", true );

+	// -- VIBRATION --
+	// Some aviary tools use the device vibration in order to give a better experience
+	// to the final user.
+But if you want to disable this feature, just pass
+	// any value with the key "tools-vibration-disabled" in the calling intent.
+	// This option has been added to version 2.1.5 of the Aviary SDK newIntent.putExtra( Constants.EXTRA_TOOLS_DISABLE_VIBRATION, true );

     // ..and start feather
     startActivityForResult( newIntent, ACTION_REQUEST_FEATHER );